minyma-technologies/python-fastapi-starter/README.md

 ### Install dependencies
 - this template uses Poetry.
 You can install it like so: `pip install poetry`
-- once installed run `poetry install` to install the dependencies
+- once installed run `make install` to install the dependencies

 ### Run the application locally
 ```